 Based on their understanding of such factors as the importance of the relationship and the importance of the issues, experienced negotiators make a conscious decision about what type of strategy to use in a discussion.

 This program provides a comprehensive overview of the negotiation process and vocabulary related to negotiation.
 Key concepts include such ideas as the “best alternative to no agreement”, reservation price, and the “zone of possible agreement.”

 After completing this course, learners should be able to:

-- Describe the concepts of reservation price and ZOPA, as well as how they relate to one another in a negotiation.
+Describe the concepts of reservation price and ZOPA, as well as how those ideas relate to one another in a negotiation.

-- Identify different behaviors that can pose challenges to a negotiation and may cause impasses.
+Identify different behaviors that can pose challenges to negotiation and may cause impasses.

 This course is designed for people who wish to improve their understanding of negotiation strategies and tactics.